 - Dimensions (with lid on): 42”H x 24”W x 29.5”D

 - Warranty: 10 years no rust through or burn through on bowl and lid, 5 years no rust through or burn through on one-touch cleaning system, 5 years excluding fading or discoloration on plastic components, and 2 years on remaining parts

-On Weber’s website the Master-Touch received 70 reviews with 94% being 5 or 4 stars and only .03% being 1 or 2 stars.
+At the time of this writing the Master-Touch had received 73 reviews with 94% being 5 or 4 stars and only .03% being 1 or 2 stars on Weber’s website.